About Us

 24. Daniel felt a direct kinship to the Light Race that had hewn out the many caverns within Sunova.
 He would often trek to the library and wonder why the Light Race needed a library.
 The cavern was disc-shaped and terraced with a mysterious unfinished alcove at the far end.
 "Was it a statement of imperfection?" he wondered -- it was the only blemish within Sunova.
 There were loose pieces of the collapsed matter in the alcove, virtually impossible for most biologicals to move.

 25. Daniel could not begin to imagine the power requirements necessary to hollow out these chambers.
-Modern spectrometer equipment did not have an atomizer sensitive enough to know exactly how the caverns were made; collapsed matter did not create gastric bubbles.
-The cavern were geometrically faultless except for this one.
-It looked like it had been deliberately left unfinished.
+Modern spectrometer equipment did not have an atomizer sensitive enough to know exactly how the caverns were made; collapsed matter contained no gastric bubbles.
+The entire cavern network was geometrically faultless except for the library, and its unfinished condition looked deliberate.

 27. Daniel became conscious at the bottom of a great chasm roughly 20 meters square.
 He felt that his mind and body was in pain.
-His exhaustion led him to believe that his physical body had already died, yet he lay at the bottom of this square chasm unable to move his soul.
+His exhaustion led him to believe that his physical body had already died, yet he lay on the dull grey floor of this chasm unable to stir his soul, "Why is my mind unable to move?" he complained.
+He thought his soul should at least separate from his corporeal body so that his spiritual matter could escape the physical pain.
+"I'm stuck!"

-29. The sensation of being so near death was real.
-"If I'm physically dead -- am I dying spiritually too now?"
-Maybe this is retribution for something in my distant past.
+29. "Am I dying spiritually?"
 There was a fearful exhaustion about this condition -- like being too tired to answer the door when death knocks.

 30. Softly, in his field of vision, he saw two handsome angels gradually descend and pick him up, one at each arm.
 He couldn't feel their touch.
-One angel was blond and the other one had jet black hair but both of them reflected God's glory in their gaunt, perfect young faces.
+One angel was blond and the other one had jet black hair but both of them reflected God's glory in their gaunt, youthful faces.
 Daniel wanted to ask, but couldn't.
-He thought out loud, and his thought went unanswered.
+His thoughts went unanswered.
 He couldn't speak.
-He could only go wherever the angels took him.
+He could only go to wherever they were taking him.

 31. Daniel was gifted at interpreting dreams and experienced waking dreams too, but this one was far from the usual subjects -- the pain in his body was real.
-It should have woke him up but the flight to the chasm's opening was soothing.
-It made him forget about the pain a little.
+It should have awakened him, but the flight to the chasm's opening was soothing.
+It made him focus less on the pain.

 32. The angels deposited Daniel on the outside of the chasm and flew away toward an illuminated ball of fire that must have been the Throne of God in the distance.
 It was the distance that struck Daniel the most: "Two angels rescue me from a deep chasm... and leave me so far away."

-33. "It's not time yet," he reasoned, and in his soul he a stirring that God agreed.
+33. "It's not time yet," he reasoned, and his soul felt that God agreed.

 34. Daniel awoke in the alien library.
-"It's not time..." he mumbled.
-It was hard to know which side of consciousness he was on sometimes.
+"It's not time..." he mumbled, fighting the confusion of consciousness.
+"Where am I really?" he wondered.

-35. Daniel returned his focus to the book in his lap.
-He had fallen asleep while reading, but not with this book, "I wasn't reading this one, was I?" he wondered.
-Everyone on Sunova experienced heightened paranormal sensations, like the veil between worlds was razor thin.
-Many years ago, Daniel piloted the simulator to the moment when Sunova was still a star.
+36. Many years ago, Daniel piloted the simulator to the moment when Sunova was still a star.
 He watched the star transition from super nova to its current hyper density and found nothing.
 He scrutinized each frame, hoping to find the exact nanosecond, but the caverns mysteriously took shape like crop circles in the night.
-'Who' and 'what' remained unseen.
+He could see the caverns appear, but 'who' and 'what' remained unseen.

-36. The book opened to a random picture that caught Daniel's attention.
-It was a triangle.
-At the bottom left corner was the shape of a terran man and woman.
+37. The book was open to a symbol that caught Daniel's attention, a large triangle.
+At the bottom left angle was the shape of a terran man and woman.
 At the top was a DNA helix.
-The bottom right corner had a ring with 10 spokes.
-Above the triangle was a ball of light, and inside each triangle corner was a darkened dot.
+The bottom right angle had a ring with 10 spokes.
+Above the triangle was a ball of light, and inside each triangle angle was a darkened dot.

-37. Daniel closed the book.
+38. Daniel closed the book.
 He needed to return to his office.
-It was just a feeling...

 Next...